Baduit/ScriptCaller/README.md

 	// call a static method named "staticHi" of a class named Fred which return a string script.callStaticMethod<std::string>("Fred", "staticHi");

-	// create an instance of the class Fred named fred with the constructor parametor,
+	// create an instance of the class Fred named fred with the constructor parameter,
     	// then get the object and at the end call a method of this object script.createObject("Fred", "fred", "cat", 99);
 	script.getObject<json>("fred");